RhythmD22/SmartShuttle/README.md

 - Web Manifest for PWA features
 - Geolocation API for location services

-## Installation and Setup

-1. Clone or download this repository to your local machine
-2. Open `index.html` in your web browser to view the main application
-3. Navigate to `live-tracking.html` to access the real-time tracking interface
-4. For local development server (recommended), use:
-   - Python: `python -m http.server 8000`
-   - Node.js: `npx serve .`
-   - Or any local server that can serve static files

 ## PWA Capabilities

 SmartShuttle is built as a Progressive Web App with the following features: